The EMT Academy is now enrolling for class #23 (DSHS Approval #614866).

 Austin, Texas 78736

-$1,450.00 – includes tuition, textbook, ID badge, use of uniform shirt for clinical rotations, t-shirt, AHA CPR course, 9-panel drug screen, TB test (T Spot), stethoscope, blood pressure cuff, and penlight.
+$1,450.00 – includes tuition, textbook, ID badge, use of uniform shirt for clinical rotations, t-shirt, AHA CPR course, 9-panel drug screen, TB testing, stethoscope, blood pressure cuff, and penlight.

 A non-refundable deposit of $250.00 is due with application (will be applied to your tuition).

 Payments can be made via cash, check, money order, or most major credit cards during regular business hours at 4111 Barton Creek Blvd, Austin, TX 78735.